ELfox513/fxkw/scripts/script-dirs/fxkw/docs/script-dirs.md

 ## How to convert my mod into script-dir format
 This is also quite simple.
 Basically, you just need to move your script files to specified folder and create a simple launcher script.
 1. Create your script-dir folder with valid name in the `scripts/script-dirs` folder.
 The rules for naming scripе-dir folders are identical to the rules for naming variables in Lua.
+For example, `myMod`
 2. Organize your scripts, files, and folders according to the script directory architecture.
-More details are available here.
+More details [here](#split-loading-of-script-folders).
 3. If you have your own console commands, add prefix to them in the return help table.
-More details here.
+More details [here](#advanced-cmdhelp).
 4. Create script-dir launcher script.
 It's recommended to name them the same as the script directors.
 For example, `myMod.lua`
 5. Add call to function in the script: `scriptDirs.load()`.
-As an argument, specify a string with the name of your script folder
+As an argument, specify a string with the name of your script folder.
+For example:
 ```lua
 scriptDirs.load("myMod")
 ```